Skip to content

 • if you already have children it may be easier to arrange looking after them

-If a concern is detected during your home birth that means you will need extra support, you will be transferred to hospital by ambulance.
+If a concern is detected during your home birth that means you need extra support, you will be transferred to hospital by ambulance.